Abaqus-Voronoi-toolbox/Abaqus_Voronoi_toolbox/README.md

 <img width="944" height="859" alt="A1" src="https://github.com/user-attachments/assets/6b8e9d58-b27e-40b2-b90c-dcbf0e9e7921" />

 ## 2 RVE with a rough surface
 Surface quality and roughness are critical factors influencing component performance, particularly in localized necking predictions (Liu et al., 2020; Bong and Lee, 2021; Liu et al., 2022).
 Modeling these features is essential, but remains a major challenge for conventional RVE generators, which create the mesh and grain structure simultaneously.
-Fig. [fig:A2] shows a polycrystalline RVE with a rough top surface.
+The following figure shows a polycrystalline RVE with a rough top surface.
 The generation of this complex RVE has been carried out in two steps:

 • The open-source ABAQUS plug-in RufGen (Lim and Ha, 2023) has been used to generate a finite element model with a controlled rough surface.
 Here, the surface roughness parameters are set to: Lx=Ly=Lz=1, Le=0.03, Nx=Ny=100, and std=0.005.